RobertoLorenzoAguilar/UsingCorCplusplusFunctions-inPython/README.md

 ![image](https://user-images.githubusercontent.com/48602725/124915834-d9687980-dfa6-11eb-92e4-8c9eecee2b7d.png)

-if you want only you can install only the MSBuild on the command line - C++. without the necessity to install the Visual Studio IDE complete.
+if you want only you can install only the MSBuild on the command line - C++. without the necessity to install the Visual Studio IDE complete https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-160.

 But in my case, because I have some problems I decided to isolate the problem first started to compile one "Hello World" in the IDE.